ringo/ringojs.org/site/documentation/package_descriptors.md

 ## dependencies

 A package should define it's dependencies in an object that maps a package name to a version using semantic versioning.
-The `rp` client tries to resolve all dependencies and installs them together with the package.
+The `ringo-admin` client tries to resolve all dependencies and installs them together with the package.

 ## directories.lib